SlayerXD444/Hatsune-Miku/README.md

 **Hatsune Miku is a Multipurpose Discord Bot which has Good Uptime.
 The bot has Setup, Fun, and Music Commands in it for full refference of the commands check below** <br>
 </br>

+## Hatsune Miku: Multi-Purpose Bot

+Hatsune Miku is a bot designed to keep your server safe and your Server organized.
+It Has Music, Fun and Utility commands for your Server.
+Miku is designed to be fast and easy to use.

+## Features
+Hatsune Miku has High Quality Music and 24/7 On Voice Channel Option.
+And it also has Several Roleplay commands in Fun Category and Some useful Commands in Utility Category.

 ## Wikis
 ### [**Hatsune Miku Wiki!**](https://github.com/SlayerxD444/Hatsune-Miku/wiki/Hatsune-Miku)
 ### [**ℹ️About Hatsune Miku**](https://github.com/SlayerxD444/Hatsune-Miku/wiki/%E2%84%B9%EF%B8%8FAbout-Hatsune-Miku)